nuuuwan/news_lk3_data/README.md

 *2024-01-25 19:40:00* · [`adaderanalk`](https://www.adaderana.lk/news/96728/remains-of-late-state-minister-sanath-nishantha-lie-in-state) · `en`

-President Ranil Wickremesinghe has visited the residence of the late State Minister Sanath Nishantha this afternoon (Jan.25) to offer his condolences to the bereaved family members.
+President Ranil Wickremesinghe visited the residence of the late State Minister Sanath Nishantha this afternoon (Jan.25) to offer his condolences to the bereaved family members.

 State Minister Sanath Nishantha lost his life in a tragic accident on the Colombo - Katunayake expressway early this morning.